antononcube/Raku-WWW-OpenAI/README.md

 ```
 # [{finish_reason => stop, index => 0, logprobs => (Any), text =>
 #
-# Roger Rabbit is a fictional character from the 1988 film "Who Framed Roger Rabbit."
+# Roger Rabbit is a fictional character from the 1988 movie "Who Framed Roger Rabbit."
 He is not a real person and therefore does not have a physical location.}]
 ```

 Another one using Bulgarian: